usecannon/cannon/packages/website/content/docs.md

 There are three ways you can use Cannon:

-* **Use a Package** - After installing, call `npx hardhat cannon <package-name:version>`.
+* **Use a Package** - After installing Cannon, call `npx hardhat cannon <package-name:version>`.
 This is similar to running `npx hardhat node`, except the specified package will be automatically provisioned.
 * **`cannon.json`** - Create this file to define the chains where you'll deploy your smart contracts and your dependencies on those chains.
 * **`cannonfile.toml`** - Create this file to define the scripts that should be executed and configurations relevant to your smart contracts.